 Parisienne Kiss: Another QDAF selection, Parisienne Kiss has shown some promise within Research Farm plots and first year on farm trials, due to its moderately high production of very large, red glossy fruit, the majority of which are a broad-conical shape with good flavour.
 Fruit has soft flesh and are susceptible to rain.

-Festival: A variety developed by the University of Florida, this is currently the main variety grown in Queensland.
-It is a tropical short day variety with fruit production commencing relatively early and continuing throughout the season.
+Festival: Festival is a tropical short day variety from the University of Florida breeding program.
+Fruit production commences relatively early and continues throughout the season.
 Flesh is bright red with good flavour.
 Fruit are typically firm, deep red, attractive and conical shape.
-Fruit are also well displayed on long stems and therefore easily harvested.
-Some small sizing may occur, particularly towards the end of the season.
-Festival performs well under a range of weather conditions and shows good resistance to rain when not over fertilised.
+Fruit are also well displayed on long stems, and therefore easily harvested.
+A few small sizes may occur, especially towards the tail end of the season.
+Festival produces very few misshapen or unmarketable fruit and therefore is an easy variety to pack.
+Performs well under a range of weather conditions and has again shown good resistance to rain

 Florida Fortuna: A variety from the University of Florida, Florida Fortuna has gained popularity amongst growers due to its large aromatic fruit and high, steady production.
 Fruit is firm yet juicy, colour is glossy, bright to dark red with a warm red interior and smooth appearance.
 Fruit are mostly conical with some early season fruit being more elongated.
 Extreme weather conditions can cause misshapen fruit, which often resolves itself when conditions improve.